OlegKonings/CUDA_Floyd_Warshall_/README.md

 a standard serial CPU version and a CUDA GPU version.
 Both implementations also calculate and store the full edge path and their respective weights from the start vertex to the end vertex(if such a path exists).

+Uses two adjacency matrices, one for path values, one for path reconstruction.

+Я вижу, вы друг!

 <b>Running Times CPU vs GPU for Floyd-Warshall APSP with full Path cache:</b>

 ___________________________